buniumasta/meme_genarator/README.md

 .![meme_genarator](https://github.com/buniumasta/meme_genarator/actions/workflows/main.yml/badge.svg)

-A multimedia application to dynamically generate memes, including an image with an overlaid quote.
+Meme Generator is a multimedia application to dynamically generate memes, including an image with an overlaid quote.
 Content - the quotes are spread in a variety of filetypes: PDF/DOCX/CSV/TXT.
 Application manipulates pictures by adding quote and author to it and save it to the disc.

 Dynamic user input is accepted through command-line tool and web service.